SSWConsulting/SSW.Rules.Content/rules/good-candidate-for-automation/rule.md

 ### Take care when deciding to automate these tests

-don't just take manual test cases and automate them
+don't just take manual test cases and automate them auto test for every bug, some exceptions, e.g.
+Some bugs are merely cosmetic and are unlikely to appear again.
+A good example of this is the typo.
+If a developer accidentally entered text that said “Contcat us” instead of “Contact us”, that was simply an oversight.
+No developer would ever go into the code and revert to the earlier misspelling, so there’s no need to automate a test that verifies that text.

 ### Don't even think about automation for these tests